TifMoe/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> While both lists and tuples contain an ordered sequence of values (such that the values can be idetified by the index) lists are mutable and can be altered while tuples are immutable.
+>> Both lists and tuples contain an ordered sequence of values such that the values can be identified by the index.
+They also both allow for duplicated values in their sequence.
+However, lists are mutable and can be altered while tuples are immutable.
 Because tuples cannot be altered, they will work as keys in a dictionary while lists do not.

 ---